Tips and Tricks for Painting Your Own MiniaturesJune 10, 2017

 Practice makes perfect.

-Brush control is everything in the miniature painting hobby.
+Brush control is everything when painting your own miniatures.
 If you’ve got a good handle on your brush, you’re unstoppable.
 Good brush control doesn’t come naturally.
 You need to learn to control a brush covered in thick paint and a brush covered in diluted paint.
 That’s why it’s a good idea to do some research and experiment with different paintbrushes and miniature-specific paints.

 Give yourself time to get used to gripping the paint brush.
 Identify which parts of the miniature will be most difficult to paint and paint them first.